VoltRipper

 Buy it if you want a real youth MX bike for a child who is serious about riding, value the Honda-licensed dealer channel, and want a swappable-battery machine that feels closer to a small dirt bike than a backyard toy.

-Skip it if you just want cheap casual fun, your child is already tall or fast enough to outgrow a 20 mph 12-inch-wheel bike, or you are uncomfortable with dealer fees and the added cost of a spare battery.
+Skip it if your rider is near or over 99 lb — see below, because this is the number that decides the purchase — or you just want cheap casual fun, your child is already tall or fast enough to outgrow a 20 mph 12-inch-wheel bike, or you are uncomfortable with dealer fees and the added cost of a spare battery.

 What it actually is: a real youth MX bike

-The current Greenger G2 is a 50cc-equivalent youth electric motorcycle.
+The current Greenger G2 is a seated youth electric motorcycle built for riders stepping up from a balance bike.
 It uses an aluminum twin-spar frame, genuine hydraulic disc brakes, a hydraulic fork, DNM rear shock, 12-inch wheels, and a removable 48V 20Ah battery rated at 960 Wh.
 Greenger lists 1 kW rated output and 2.5 kW max power, with two power stages and a standard 4-hour charge time.

 The official G2 page does not publish a new top-speed figure, so our catalog uses the CRF-E2's published 20 mph figure until Greenger states otherwise.
 That keeps the bike in the right lane: fast enough for a young rider learning real dirt-bike habits, not a mini Sur-Ron.